faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 And in Mark 16:16 Jesus says "He who believes and is baptized will be saved; but he who does not believe will be condemned."

-I have not seen any argument or demonstration to convince me that belief without sufficient justification is a virtue, as I discuss [here](https://www.reddit.com/r/mormon/comments/7qv2r4/faith_vs_religious_faith_thoughts_on_faith_hope/).
+I have not encountered a convincing argument or demonstration that belief without sufficient justification is a virtue, as I discuss [in this essay]({{ "/faith-vs-religious-faith/" | relative_url }}).
 In general, I believe the most moral way to live is to exercise our confidence in a proposition in direct proportion to the weight of the evidence for the proposition.

 *Why would I teach my children that they must believe things on inadequate evidence under penalty of some kind of eternal torment (of one form or another, whether separation from family or God for eternity or misery inherent to the condition)?*